FC Tulsa (NPSL)

 FC Tulsa was an American soccer team based in Tulsa, Oklahoma, United States.
 Founded in 2009, the team played in the National Premier Soccer League (NPSL), a national amateur league at the fourth tier of the American Soccer Pyramid, in the Southeast Division.

 The team played its home games in the stadium at Tulsa Memorial High School.
 The team's colors were pale blue and white.

-The team folded following the 2010 season.
+The team folded after the 2010 season.